Social media and suicide

+Since the rise of social media, there have been numerous cases of individuals being influenced towards committing suicide or self-harm through their use of social media, and even of individuals arranging to broadcast suicide attempts, some successful, on social media.
+Researchers have studied social media and suicide to determine what, if any, risks social media poses in terms of suicide, and to identify methods of mitigating such risks, if they exist.
+The search for a correlation has not yet uncovered a clear answer.

+Background

-Social media and suicide is a phenomenon concerning social media's influence on suicide behavior.
-Suicide is one of the top leading causes of death worldwide, and as of 2020, the third leading cause of death in those aged 15–24.
-According to the Center for disease control, suicide accounts for 21.5 percent of deaths, and is the second leading cause of death among adolecents.
-People ages 10-24 have a suicide rate of 10.7 per 100,000.
-Suicide is a leading cause of death in the United States accounting for 45,979 deaths in 2020.
-Suicide rates increased by 30 percent from 2000-2018 and declined in 2019 and 2020.
-Despite suicide prevention programs, therapy, and pharmacological treatments, the suicide rate is constantly growing worldwide.
-Suicide has been identified not only as an individual phenomenon, but also as being influenced by social and environmental factors.
-There is growing evidence that online activity have influenced suicide-related behavior.
+Suicide is one of the leading causes of death worldwide, and as of 2020, the second leading cause of death in the United States for those aged 15–34.
+According to the Center for Disease Control and Prevention, suicide was the third leading cause of death among adolescents in the US, from 1999 to 2006.

+In 2020, people in the US had a suicide rate of 13.5 per 100,000.
+Suicide was a leading cause of death in the United States accounting for 48,183 deaths in 2021.
+Suicide rates increased by 30 per cent from 2000 to 2018 and declined in 2019 and 2020.

+Suicide remains a significant public health issue worldwide, despite prevention efforts and treatments.
+Suicide has been identified not only as an individual phenomenon but also as being influenced by social and environmental factors.
+There is growing evidence that online activity has influenced suicide-related behavior.
 The use of social media throughout the 21st century has grown exponentially.
-There are a variety of sources that are accessible to the public in various forms.
-Sites include Facebook, Instagram, Twitter, YouTube, Snapchat, TikTok and more.
-These platforms were intended to allow people to connect in a virtual way, but can lead to cyberbullying, insecurity, emotional distress, and ultimately suicide.
+For this reason, there are a variety of sources that are accessible to the public in various forms, especially social media sites such as Facebook, Instagram, Twitter, YouTube, Snapchat, TikTok and many more.
+Although these platforms were intended to allow people to connect virtually, these platforms can lead to cyber-bullying, insecurity, and emotional distress, and sometimes may influence a person to attempt suicide.